Watch the video on 'Revocable vs. Irrevocable Trust Advantages'

 With an irrevocable trust, all of the property in the trust, plus all future appreciation on the property, is out of your taxable estate.
 That means your ultimate estate tax liability may be less, resulting in a more tax efficient way to transfer your accumulated wealth to your beneficiaries.
 Property transferred to your beneficiaries through an irrevocable trust will also avoid probate.
 As a bonus, property in an irrevocable trust may be protected from your creditors.
 Of late this irrevocable trust device is being utilized by many planners for avoiding the Medicare nursing home spend-down provisions whereby if the elderly has to enter a nursing home he must first spend all his money until he does not have any money left.

 The courts regard a trust as creating a special relationship which places serious and onerous obligations on the trustees.
-The law regards the special “Fiduciary” relationship of a trust as imposing stringent duties and liabilities on the person in whom confidence is placed – the trustees – in order to prevent possible abuse of that confidence.
+The law regards the special “Fiduciary” relationship of a trust as imposing stringent duties and liabilities on the person in whom confidence is placed – the trustees – in order to prevent possible abuse of that confidence results in a major difference in the revocable vs. irrevocable trust advantages.
 A trustee is therefore subject to the following rules:

 - No private advantage – A trustee is not permitted to use or deal with trust property for direct or indirect private advantages.
 If necessary the court will hold him personally liable to account for any profits made in breach of this obligation.

 - Best interests of beneficiaries – Trustees must exercise all their powers in the best interests of the beneficiaries of the trust.